ZacharyTao/Moments/README.md

 Contact zacharywtao@gmail.com to join the internal testing group on TestFlight!

 ## Overview
 Moments is a social media application developed for iOS, allowing users to capture and share photos in real-time.
+The most recent picture sent by your friends will be displayed on the homescreen widgets!
+Moments support Apple and Google sign in.
 The app integrates various Apple frameworks to deliver a seamless and engaging user experience.

 ## Features
 <p float="left">